OpenChemistry/avogadrolibs/README.md

 ## Introduction

-Avogadro is an advanced molecular editor designed for cross-platform use in computational chemistry, molecular modeling, chemistry education, bioinformatics, materials science, and related areas.
+Avogadro is an advanced molecular editor designed for cross-platform use in computational chemistry, molecular modeling, education, bioinformatics, materials science, and related areas.
 It offers flexible rendering and a powerful plugin architecture.

 Core features and goals of the Avogadro project include: